How to change a tyre

 2. Getting started

 Remove the plastic wheel trim by prising it off.
-Loosen the nuts on the wheel you’re changing by using the wrench in an anti-clockwise direction and free the wheel locking nut by utilising the locking wheel nut key.
+Loosen the nuts on the wheel you’re changing by using the spanner in an anti-clockwise direction and free the wheel locking nut by utilising the locking wheel nut key.

 3. Using the jack